-Business Increasing or Decreasing Among Core Segments – This measures purchase intent among this company’s customers and what percentage are increasing business, decreasing, not changing, don’t work, or won’t work with in 2016.
+Business Increasing or Decreasing Among Core Segments – This measures purchase intent among this company’s customers and what percentage are increasing business, decreasing, not changing, don’t work, or won’t work with in 2017.

 How Customers View Themselves in Tech Leadership – This is a picture of the vendor’s customers vs. everyone in their key segments as to whether they consider themselves a Leader, Quick Adopter, Late Adopter or Trailer in terms of adopting technology.

-Key Store Priorities – Looking at the top Store Priorities in the Brave New World of Unified Commerce study, how do this vendor’s customers prioritize these items verses the entire market.
+Key Priorities – Looking at the top Priorities in the Retail Transformation Study, how do this vendor’s customers prioritize these items verses the entire market.
 This shows where this vendor wins and doesn’t win.
 There is great insight in this data.

-Customer 2016 Growth Plans – This looks at the vendor’s customers vs. the market in terms of plans for growing store count, enterprise IT spend and store level IT spend.
+Customer 2017 Growth Plans – This looks at the vendor’s customers vs. the market in terms of plans for growing store count, enterprise IT spend and store level IT spend.
 Together with the first measurement, this shows how their overall business is likely to grow, indicating potential takeover targets and updated competitive positioning.

-For Core Segments, % of Software Spend Cloud-Based for 2016 – By key line of business categories and in the segments this vendor operates, what percentage of software budget in 2016 is being spent in cloud technologies of total software budget.
+For Core Segments, % of Software Spend Cloud-Based for 2017 – By key line of business categories and in the segments this vendor operates, what percentage of software budget in 2016 is being spent in cloud technologies of total software budget.

 Customers Spend on Emerging Technologies – This looks at differences between this vendor customer’s plans for budget growth in emerging technologies verses the overall market in their segments.
-Are their customers more or less bullish on Beacons, Predictive Analytics, and Data Visualization?
+Are their customers more or less bullish on Beacons, RFID and Predictive Analytics, and Data Visualization?